1. ORGANIZATION AND BUSINESS

 |1.
 ORGANIZATION AND BUSINESS||

-Nabi-HB® is a hyperimmune globulin that is rich in antibodies to the hepatitis B virus.
-Nabi-HB® is indicated for the treatment of acute exposure to blood containing hepatitis B surface antigen (“HBsAg”), prenatal exposure to infants born to HBsAg-positive mothers, sexual exposure to HBs-Ag-positive persons and household exposure to persons with acute hepatitis B virus infection.
-Bivigam® is an Immune Globulin Intravenous (Human), 10% Liquid, indicated for the treatment of primary humoral immunodeficiency.
+Nabi-HB is a hyperimmune globulin that is rich in antibodies to the hepatitis B virus.
+Nabi-HB is indicated for the treatment of acute exposure to blood containing hepatitis B surface antigen (“HBsAg”), prenatal exposure to infants born to HBsAg-positive mothers, sexual exposure to HBsAg-positive persons and household exposure to persons with acute Hepatitis B virus infection.
+FDA approval for Nabi-HB was received on March 24, 1999.
+Under ADMA’s leadership, the production of Nabi-HB resumed during the third quarter of 2017, resulting in subsequent commercial sales.

 There can be no assurance that the Company’s research and development will be successfully completed or that any product will be approved or commercially viable.
 The Company is subject to risks common to companies in the biotechnology industry including, but not limited to, dependence on collaborative arrangements, development by the Company or its competitors of new technological innovations, dependence on key personnel, protection of proprietary technology, and compliance with FDA and other governmental regulations and approval requirements.